Last Updated April 30, 2021

 - Single applicant – $100,000 non-refundable contribution

 It doesn’t get easier than that.
-You pay the due diligence and fees, make the donation, and you’re in.
+You pay the due diligence and fees (which can add up to around $10,000), make the donation, and you’re in.
 You’ll get to collect your passport in very little time.

 Public endeavors include building schools, renovating hospitals, building a national sports stadium, and promoting the offshore sector.
 Private sector projects include tourism, information technology, and agriculture.